 The mission of Arkansas State University's Department of Educational Leadership, Curriculum, and Special Education (ELCSE) is to provide graduate programs for the preparation and licensure of school leaders and special education faculty.
-The Master of Science (MSE) degree in Curriculum & Instruction offers educators a planned program of study including 36 credit hours of coursework designed to improve general educational and specific professional competencies as leaders in the public school systems.
+The Master of Science in Education (MSE) degree in Educational Leadership offers educators a planned program of study including 36 credit hours of coursework designed to improve general educational and specific professional competencies as leaders in the public school systems.
 The curriculum incorporates the College of Education (COE) conceptual framework, the Arkansas Standards for School Leaders, the Educational Leadership Constituent Council (ELCC) Standards, and the Technology Standards for School Administrators (TSSA).

-The MSE degree is specifically designed to prepare curriculum and program administrators and is based on recommendations from professional organizations and accrediting associations.
-An individualized licensure program of study is planned for students who hold graduate degrees in related disciplines and who wish to obtain licensure as curriculum or program administrators.
+The MSE degree is specifically designed to prepare building level administrators and is based on recommendations from professional organizations and accrediting associations.
+An individualized licensure program of study is planned for students who hold graduate degrees in related disciplines and who wish to obtain building level administrator licensure.